Reading skills and Travel: Tips!

 Sight word catch!

 Use a cheap inflatable beach ball to practice sight words.
 Write one on each color with a sharpie and pack flat in your suitcase.
 When you arrive and kiddo has the wiggles, inflate and toss back and forth.
 Wherever your hands touch when you catch it…those are the sight words you need to read.
-Even more fun if the kids play it together.
+This game is even more fun if the kids play it together.

 Super Speed 1000